-❖ B - National Risk Assessment
+\ B - National Risk Assessment

 The latest NRA provides an overview of the online gambling sector's vulnerabilities and threats, which may be relevant to an operator and therefore considered as part of the BRA.
-The GSC would expect an operator to be aware of the typologies reported in the latest NRA, giving consideration where necessary if they are applicable to their business, and when they are, apply mitigating strategies to combat the risk of ML/FT/PF.
+The GSC would expect an operator to be aware of the typologies reported in the latest NRA and any other guidance / typologies documents issued by competent authorities, giving consideration where necessary if they are applicable to their business, and when they are, apply mitigating strategies to combat the risk of ML/FT/PF.

-❖ C - Products and services
+\ C - Products and services